 Mortgage duty exemptions, rebates and transfers

-As a first home buyer you may also qualify for exemption or discounts to mortgage and transfer duties.
+As a first home buyer you may also qualify for exemption or discounts (first home owners grant) to mortgage and transfer duties.
 The discount or exemption amount will depend on the State in which you live, and the purchase price of the property.